 “both Governments agree that all forces whether regular or irregular must be withdrawn from Kashmir at the earliest possible moment.
 The withdrawal will commence on the 12th November and will be concluded by the 26th November.
 The Government of Pakistan solemnly pledges themselves to do their utmost to ensure that the tribesmen are withdrawn according to this programme and that they make no further incursions.
 The Government of India undertake to withdraw their forces according to programme.”

 As for the plebiscite, it was agreed that a “plebiscite will be held under the aegis of two persons nominated by the Governments of India and Pakistan with a person nominated by the Kashmir Government as observer.
 The plebiscite will be conducted by a British officer.”
-The draft also extended the principle of plebiscite to other problematic states.
-In this manner, Pakistan had given consent on a plebiscite for Hyderabad.
+The draft also dealt with Junagadh and Tripura on similar lines but for states like Hyderabad who had not yet acceded to any dominion, it was agreed that “neither Government would agree to accept the accession of a State whose Ruler was of a different religion to the majority of his subjects without resorting to a plebiscite”.

-Alastair Lamb believes that Menon’s attitude was inspired by Sardar Patel and notes that it was “the most realistic Indo-Pakistani negotiation ever conducted on Kashmir problem”, but “V.P.
-Menon’s efforts were rejected out of hand by Nehru, so Chaudhry Muhammad Ali told Ismay in a note dated 9 November in which he declared that “I am so sorry to have wasted so much of your time and I see no use in the further meetings that you suggested between yourself, Menon and myself.”
+Chaudhary Muhammad Ali writes that Mountbatten and Sardar Patel agreed to this plan while Alastair Lamb believes that Menon’s attitude was inspired by Sardar Patel and notes that it was “the most realistic Indo-Pakistani negotiation ever conducted on Kashmir problem”, but “V.P.
+Menon’s efforts were rejected out of hand by Nehru, so Chaudhry Muhammad Ali told Ismay in a note dated 9 November that “I am so sorry to have wasted so much of your time and I see no use in the further meetings that you suggested between yourself, Menon and myself.”

-The next meeting of the Joint Defence Council was held on 26 November, 1947 in which Liaquat Ali Khan and Chaudhry Muhammad Ali had participated from Pakistan.
-It was about this meeting Chaudhry Muhammad Ali noted that Patel had told Liaquat Ali Khan to also include Hyderabad in the discussion.
-While quoting Chaudhry Muhammad Ali, Saifuddin Soz forgets to mention that after this meeting of the Joint Defence Council, V.P.
-Menon and Chaudhry Muhammad Ali had drafted an agreement which provided for a plebiscite in Hyderabad also.
+Nevertheless, after this meeting of the Joint Defence Council, V.P.
+Menon and Chaudhry Muhammad Ali had drafted an agreement.
 A.G.
-Noorani writes that “Menon would not have concluded it without Patel’s approval nor Muhammad Ali without Liaquat’s.”
+Noorani writes that this draft agreement provided for a plebiscite in Hyderabad also.
+Further, he writes that “Menon would not have concluded it without Patel’s approval nor Muhammad Ali without Liaquat’s.”
 For plebiscite, it was agreed that “the Government of Pakistan would use all their influence to persuade the Azad Kashmir forces to cease fighting and the tribesmen to withdraw from Kashmir territory as quickly as possible; that the Government of India would withdraw the bulk of their forces from Kashmir territory as soon as the fighting had ceased and the tribesmen began to withdraw, leaving only small contingents at certain points on the frontier; that simultaneously with the cessation of hostilities, an approach would be made to the UNO jointly by both the Governments requesting them to hold a plebiscite.”
 It was also agreed that both sides would discuss these proposals with their respective contacts in Jammu and Kashmir.
 Therefore, when Liaquat Ali Khan met with the leaders of AJK Government, he put before them the outline of the draft agreement on plebiscite for Jammu and Kashmir.
 The agreement was unanimously condemned by the leaders of AJK government.
 They had said that they were not willing to consider any suggestion which did not include complete withdrawal of the Indian forces.
 On the same grounds, Quaid-e-Azam had also opposed the draft agreement.
 On the other side, Nehru started opposing any further discussion with Liaquat Ali Khan on this matter.
-Here it can also be seen that although these proposals were contrary to Jinnah’s stand — Indian Army should vacate completely, an impartial interim administration and plebiscite should be held under his and Mountbatten’s supervision instead of UN’s — yet they were agreed by Liaquat Ali Khan.
+Here, it can also be seen that although these proposals were contrary to Jinnah’s stand — Indian Army should vacate completely, an impartial interim administration and plebiscite should be held under his and Mountbatten’s supervision instead of UN’s — yet they were agreed by Liaquat Ali Khan.
 He had even gone against Jinnah’s policy to have a settlement on Kashmir with India, how can one say that he did not negotiate well on Kashmir?

 Was Sardar Patel ready to give away Kashmir?